 Your risk of breast cancer will depend on how much alcohol you tend to drink.
 The more alcohol you drink regularly, the more likely you are to develop breast cancer at some point in your life.
 Even drinking just one drink a day can increase risk.

 The graph below shows how many women out of 50 will develop breast cancer in their lifetime, depending on how many units of alcohol they drink.
-Find out more about units in the next section.
+Find out more about units.

 - But in a group of 50 women who drink two units of alcohol a day (for example, a standard glass of wine), about seven will develop breast cancer in their lifetime